iamvery/testing-workshop/doc/WORKSHOP.md

 end
 ```

+You might have come up with something different, but the truth is it doesn't matter what the implementation of the fake is, so long as it does something more interesting than return a single literal value.
+You could even have kept an internal map of URLs to page titles if you wanted.
+The important thing is that with this fake you can begin to decouple your `Link` model from the network.

+---

+### 👂 _LISTEN!_

+- Build fake.
+- Illustrate alternative implementation.
-With that you can begin to decouple your `Link` model from the network.
+- Next up: inject fake to decouple tests from network.

+---

 ## Dependency Injection